-Former WBA heavyweight champion Alexander Povetkin was unable to secure Jermaine Franklin as a sparring partner for “Whyte vs Povetkin“, due to the ongoing coronavirus pandemic.
+Former WBA heavyweight champion Alexander Povetkin was unable to secure Jermaine Franklin as a sparring partner for “Whyte against Povetkin“, due to the ongoing coronavirus pandemic.

 Povetkin is scheduled to face top contender Dillian Whyte on May 2 in Manchester – although the date is likely to get pushed back.